 Tutor explanation and demonstration

-Listening to and appraising recorded music, and samples from the piano.
+Listening to and appraising recorded music (variety of styles)

 Are there any other costs?
 Is there anything I need to bring?

 Have manuscript paper, pencil and eraser.
 Other materials will be supplied by the tutor.

 When I've finished, what course can I do next?